 The Coppell City Council approved an amendment to the Water and Sewer Ordinance that switched the sewer service billing method to winter averaging.
 This method went into effect April 1, 2023.

 What is winter averaging?

 Winter averaging is a method used to bill residential accounts for sewer services.
 Winter averaging uses water usage during winter months (November - March) as the basis to calculate the sewer portion of a customer’s utility bill for an entire 12-month billing year.
-The established volume becomes the sewer portion of a customer's utility bill that will be applied each month until a new volume is determined in the following year.
-It is not used for commercial accounts.
+The established volume becomes the sewer portion of a customer's utility bill that will be applied each month until a new volume is determined the following year.
+Winter averaging is not used for commercial accounts.

 How is the winter average calculated?

-Will this cause my water bill to increase?
+Did this cause my water bill to increase?